7 Ways to Convince a “Cruise Hater” to Take a Cruise

 Let’s be honest.
 Even if you dined at a restaurant you love, you likely wouldn’t want to eat it for every single meal.
 Any food gets tiresome when you eat it again and again.

 Cruise ships know this and keep it in mind.
 That’s why the ships have tons of eating options to help people get some variety.
-For example, Carnival Valor — a mid-tier ship in Carnival’s fleet — offers nearly 20 different places to eat, including everything from a burger joint to a high-end steakhouse.
+For example, modern ships offer upwards of 20 different places to eat, including everything from a burger joint to a high-end steakhouse.

 In addition, a number of cruise lines partner with world-renowned chefs to create menus for their guests.